Nitinyad/Multithreaded_proxy_web_server/README.md

  - When website is opened for the first time (`url not found`) then cache will be miss.
  - Then if you again open that website again then `Data is retrieved from the cache` will be printed.
+## Limitation
+- Only work for HTTP/1.0 AND HTTP/1.1 version
+- Fixed size of cache element , so big website may not be stored in cache.